Article

 NPS

-Three archeological sites were identified as a result of this work: The Peter House, Ramp 3, and Whitehurst West.
+Several archeological sites were identified as a result of this work including the Peter House and Whitehurst West sites.
 These sites offered archeologists a number of excavation challenges.
+For a brief discussion on how these hurdles were overcome, see the Excavating the Whitehurst Freeway Sites section below.

 The Peter House